gallowayevan/nursingfront/content/key-findings/_index.md

 ## Employment Setting Projections

-RNs
+**RNs**

--   The largest numeric shortfalls for RNs will occur in hospitals where demand will exceed supply by nearly 10,000 positions by 2033.
+-   The largest numeric shortfalls for RNs is projected to occur in hospitals where demand could exceed supply by nearly 10,000 positions by 2033.

--   The second largest projected shortage of RNs in absolute numbers and the largest shortage as the percent of the workforce will occur in nursing home, extended care, and assisted living facilities.
+-   The second largest projected shortage of RNs in absolute numbers and the largest shortage as the percent of the workforce is projected to occur in nursing home, extended care, and assisted living facilities.

-LPNs
+**LPNs**

 -   Nursing home, extended care, and assisted living facilities employ the greatest number of LPNs and these settings face a nearly 50% forecasted shortage of LPNs by 2033.

--   As LPNs leave hospital employment, hospitals will also face a large percentage shortfall (31.7%) of LPNs by 2033.
+-   Hospitals also face a large percentage shortfall (31.7%) of LPNs by 2033.

 Also see our [brief about employment settings](/briefs/settings).